jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 3: Set Parameters for Extract Data Tool

-Now that you have filtered State_Boundaries to select the feature representing Indiana, head to the analysis tab and select the extract data tool under the manage data section of the tab.
+Now that you have filtered State Boundaries to select the feature representing Indiana, head to the analysis tab and select the extract data tool in the manage data section.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8540f5d64c8a4a4efe4d77d47f27a4a2ece54aa9/Sections/Images/Figure%2020.jpg">